keboola/website/_solutions/solutions.md

       data catalogs and invite external consultants to collaborate on the creation of dynamic pricing models that were deployed within weeks through the same infrastructure.
   - name: LOGISTICS
-    desc: Major competitor to Tesco has used Keboola as a datahub and data analytics and automation system and is measuring and automating data in the whole chain from pickers in warehouse, customer response, planing delivery routes to multichannel marketing.
-Growing hundred percent faster then closest competitors.
+    desc: A major competitor to Tesco has used Keboola as a data hub and is measuring the whole chain from pickers in the warehouse, customer response and planning delivery routes to multichannel marketing.
+They grew a hundred percent faster than the closest competitors.
   - name: MULTICHANNEL MARKETING
     desc: Major world shoe producer has been using Keboola to integrate all of the omnichannel data, created machine learning segmentations and orchestrates campaigns